Have you tried our Frequently Asked Questions? See www.sarh.co.uk/faq

-“I don’t want to spend years in lectures and get into lots of debt,” she added.
+“I didn’t want to spend years in lectures and get into lots of debt,” she added.
 “I’m earning my own money and feel like I have started on a very strong career path.”

-I am currently working in the Housing Management team at Stafford and Rural Homes (SARH) as part of a 2 year Apprenticeship.
-The apprenticeship allows me to gain experience within a top 10 Sunday Times Best Not-for-Profit Organisation whilst completing Level 2 and level 3 BTEC courses.
+I am currently working as an Independent Living Co-ordinator, having first joined SARH in the Housing Management team as part of a 2 year Apprenticeship.
+The apprenticeship allowed me to gain experience within a top 10 Sunday Times Best Not-for-Profit Organisation whilst completing Level 2 and level 3 BTEC courses.

-I have taken part in many projects so far such as the Growing Health allotment scheme and I am a member of the Project Team that is developing a new document management system.
-I also take part in a variety of day to day tasks such as the verification of housing applications, to dealing with customer queries.
+I have taken part in many projects so far such as the Growing Health allotment scheme.
+I also take part in a variety of day to day tasks whilst managing the Independent Living schemes.

-The apprenticeship scheme is a great way of pushing yourself as a person and taking the next step in your career.
-I’ve been with SARH for almost a year and love the warm welcoming approach the company offers and how every member of staff lives by the CARES values every day.
+The SARH apprenticeship scheme is a great way of pushing yourself as a person and taking the next step in your career.
+I’ve been with SARH for two years and love the warm welcoming approach the company offers and how every member of staff lives by the CARES values every day.